Get

 You might also wonder if cats with a gluten intolerance can eat wheatgrass, and the answer is yes!
 Wheatgrass is harvested in such early stages that it doesn’t contain any gluten.

 Wheatgrass is suitable for most cats, even kittens or cats with health problems like diabetes.
 However, it should not replace your cat’s regular diet.
-If you’re unsure if it’s suitable for your cat, contact your vet for advice.
+If you’re unsure if it’s suitable for your cat, contact a vet for advice.

 How to Serve Wheatgrass to Your Cat